 The Diagnostic Study

-In this study, the protein biomarkers for diabetic kidney disease were statistically scrutinised against the current gold standard diagnostic for diabetic kidney disease tests, albumin-creatinine ratio (ACR) and the estimated glomerula filtration rate (eGFR), on an analysis of 572 patients.
+In this study, the protein biomarkers for diabetic kidney disease were statistically scrutinised against the current gold standard diagnostic for diabetic kidney disease tests, albumin-creatinine ratio (ACR) and the estimated glomerular filtration rate (eGFR), on an analysis of 572 patients.
 A protein biomarker discovery workflow was applied to blood samples from patients at different stages of diabetic kidney disease.

 The study showed that PromarkerD outperformed both the current gold standard tests used for the diagnosis of patients already suffering from DKD.
 The results of this study were published in a specialist proteomics journal (EuPA Open Proteomics) to describe the technology platform and its basic application to diabetic kidney disease as a new diagnostic test.

-The Predictive Development Study
+The Prognostic Development Study

 In this study, the prognostic ability of the novel diagnostic protein biomarkers for diabetic kidney disease was assessed for predicting rapid eGFR (a measure of kidney function) decline in patients with type 2 diabetes.
 A four year study was commenced with 576 patients enrolled in the study.
 Over the full duration of the study, complete clinical and experimental data was collected from 345 patients.